-Greenhouse gases play an important role in insulating the Earth from the sun’s heat and maintaining a stable climate.
-Without them all the heat absorbed from the sun during the day would escape at night.
+Greenhouse gases play an important role in trapping heat in the Earth’s atmosphere.
+Without greenhouse gases, Earth’s average surface temperature would be too cold to support life.
 But when there’s too much of these gases in the atmosphere too much heat can be trapped.

 The main greenhouse gases are:

 Check out the New Zealand Climate Change Office's information on climate change and the effects of greenhouse gases.